Adding captions to a live stream without a caption encoder onsite- Falcon solution

 When you are finished, click the "Launch" button at the bottom of the page.
 This will begin the Falcon instance and bring you to a status page with several important pieces of information.
 The most important is the RTMP Ingest URL.
 This will be the first piece of information that appears in the top field.
 Unlike the RTMP URL for your channel, this URL is not permanent- this will change every time you stop and restart a new Falcon instance, so be sure to double check this value before streaming.
 Copy this URL into a notepad for the time being to be added to your encoder later.

 Navigate to the output configuration panel for your encoder.
 In this example, we are using Wirecast, but this step will differ depending on your encoder.
 Check the streaming manual for your particular encoder to determine details of this step.
 In your encoder output configuration panel, set your output resolution and bitrate as usual.
-However, for your destination (RTMP URL) add the URL copied from Falcon INSTEAD of the RTMP URL for your Streaming Manager channel.
+However, for your destination (RTMP URL) add the URL copied from Falcon INSTEAD of the RTMP URL for your Video Streaming channel.
 The Stream Key should still be the key copied from your channel, however.

 If you are using a caption service with a remote live captioner: